2020 American athlete strikes: National Football League

 In response to the shooting of Jacob Blake, the Detroit Lions canceled their scheduled practice on August 25.
 On August 27, nine NFL teams canceled their scheduled practices.
 Nineteen other NFL teams did continue their scheduled practices.
 Several teams that did not cancel practice issued statements about unity.
 The Jacksonville Jaguars decided to cancel their scheduled afternoon activities.

 Major League Baseball

 In Major League Baseball on August 26, a game between the Milwaukee Brewers and Cincinnati Reds was stopped by striking players.
 Later that day, the Seattle Mariners–San Diego Padres and the Los Angeles Dodgers–San Francisco Giants games were postponed.

 On August 27, seven MLB games were postponed as a result of player strikes.
 At the New York Mets' Citi Field, a Black Lives Matter shirt was placed on home plate.

 On a day that was celebrated as Jackie Robinson Day across MLB, the August 28 game between the Houston Astros and Oakland Athletics was postponed, with both teams walking off the field in protest.

 National Hockey League

-The National Hockey League (NHL) players postponed their scheduled games for August 27 and 28.
+The Hockey Diversity Alliance successfully called for the NHL to suspend games following the shooting of Jacob Blake.
+The NHL postponed their scheduled games for August 27 and 28.
 These games were part of the 2020 Stanley Cup playoffs.